-Philanthropist Harold Grinspoon sponsored this large-scale thermal imaging project called ener-G-save to help homeowners in the Valley learn more about their home’s energy efficiency and ways in which they can save money, increase the value of their homes and make them more comfortable and healthy - all while helping the planet.
-One hundred thousand single-family homes have been scanned from public roads throughout the Valley, including those in Amherst, utilizing a new technology developed by MIT that does not infringe on privacy and only captures data that shows where and how much energy is leaking from a building’s envelope.
+Philanthropist Harold Grinspoon sponsored a large-scale thermal imaging project called ener-G-save to help homeowners in the Valley learn more about their home’s energy efficiency and ways in which they can save money, increase the value of their homes and make them more comfortable and healthy - all while helping the planet.
+One hundred thousand single-family homes were scanned from public roads throughout the Valley, including those in Amherst, utilizing a new technology developed by MIT that does not infringe on privacy and only captures data that shows where and how much energy is leaking from a building’s envelope.

 Assessing and investing in energy efficiency helps our town by creating local jobs, protecting the health of our citizens, and keeping money local.
 All Amherst residents may utilize this program by calling the energy cooperative Coop Power at (413) 279-9141 or going to the ener-G-save.com website to request an audit.

 All Amherst homeowners are able to take advantage of the hotline for more information about free home energy audits by calling (413) 279-9141 or by going to www.ener-G-save.com.
 For additional information, contact Amherst Sustainability Coordinator Stephanie Ciccarello at (413) 259-3149